A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

 The notation ${\mathbf{r}'\in i_\mathbf{r}}$ indicates that the integral over $\mathbf{r}'$ is restricted to the same $i_\mathbf{r}$ unit cell as $\mathbf{r}$.

-The potential $U_{XX}(\mathbf{r})$ differs from the potential in the standard Gross-Pitaevskii equation for dipolar bosons \cite{Yi2001}, not only because $V_{\text{XX}}$ has been replaced by $t_{\text{XX}}$ to account for two-body correlations, but also because of the additional potential term.
-It is this term, that accounts for the absence of self-interactions, which makes supersolid solutions possible.
+The mean-field potential in Eq.\ \eqref{Eq:GP_SS} differs from the mean-field potential in the standard Gross-Pitaevskii equation for dipolar bosons \cite{Yi2001}, not only because $V_{\text{XX}}$ has been replaced by $t_{\text{XX}}$ to account for two-body correlations, but also because there is an additional potential term.
+It is this term, that accounts for the absence of self-interactions and makes supersolid solutions possible.

-We solve Eqs.\ \eqref{Eq:GP_SF} and \eqref{Eq:U_SS} by evolving in imaginary time \cite{Haas2018}, starting from a spatially randomized order parameter.
+We solve Eq.\ \eqref{Eq:GP_SS} by evolving in imaginary time \cite{Haas2018}, starting from a spatially randomized order parameter.
 Note throughout the numerical calculation there is no restriction that $\Psi(\mathbf{r})$ is of the form of Eq.\ \eqref{Eq:Psi}.
-Because of the non-local interaction $V_{\text{XX}}(\mathbf{r})$, we evaluate Eq.\ \eqref{Eq:U_SS} by means of the convolution theorem \cite{Fischer2006}.
-For simplicity, we define the $i_\mathbf{r}$ in Eq.\ \eqref{Eq:U_SS} on a square lattice.
-For exciton density $\rho$, the lattice constant is given by $a=2/(\pi\sqrt{\rho})$ for one exciton per site.
-A triangular lattice may have a slightly lower energy, but we leave the issue of square vs.\ triangular lattice outside the scope of the present study.
+Because of the non-local interaction $V_{\text{XX}}(\mathbf{r})$, we evaluate the mean-field potential by means of the convolution theorem \cite{Fischer2006}.

+Analogously to the normal solid, to identify the supersolid we fix the lattice positions $\{a_i\}$ thereby breaking the translational symmetry ourselves.
+We choose a square lattice even though in two-dimensions a triangular lattice could have a slightly lower energy.
+The triangular lattice is computationally very demanding and the issue we are interested in addressing here is the existence of a supersolid.
+In our static calculation, if the energy of the square lattice supersolid is less than the energy of the superfluid, then so will be the energy of the triangular lattice supersolid.
+Since the excitons are gate confined within a fixed area of the layers, with one exciton per site the lattice constant $a$ for a square lattice is geometrically related to the exciton density $\rho=1/\pi r_0^2$ by $a=2r_0$.

 All simulations were performed on a $256^2$ grid covering the sample spatial area.
 Solutions were taken as converged when the relative change in energy in consecutive time steps decreases below $10^{-8}$.
 After reaching convergence, we have verified for self-consistency that $\Psi(\mathbf{r})$ indeed has the form of Eq.\ \eqref{Eq:Psi}, with $\rho_B$ not zero.
+We focus first on the low-density regime, setting the average interparticle spacing $r_0=30$.
+As length and energy scales, we use the effective Bohr radius $a_B=\hbar^2\epsilon/e^2 m_e^*$ and the effective Rydberg Ry$^*$.